 Skip to main content

-Developers can invoke cloud functions via HTTP and transform the return value of the cloud function into the HTTP response body.
-In cloud development, the input and output parameters of cloud functions are generally required to be JSON objects, requiring certain mapping rules to map to HTTP requests and responses.
+Developers can invoke cloud functions via HTTP and transform the return value into the HTTP response body.
+In cloud development, the input and output parameters of cloud functions are generally required to be JSON objects, requiring certain mapping rules to correspond to HTTP requests and responses.

-The HTTP access service natively supports cross-origin requests.
-Add the domain to the Web Security Domain, and webpages under this domain can then access the HTTP service cross-origin.
+HTTP access service natively supports cross-origin requests.
+Add domains to Security Domains, and web pages under these domains can access the HTTP service cross-origin.

-When using HTTP to invoke cloud functions, the HTTP request is transformed into a special structure called integrated request, with the following structure:
+When using HTTP to invoke cloud functions, HTTP requests are transformed into a special structure called Integration Request, as shown below:

 {